Pilih preferensi cookie Anda

 • IAM Identity Center, enabled and configured with an identity source.
 For more information, see Getting Started in the IAM Identity Center documentation.

-• A member account that is registered as the delegated administrator for IAM Identity Center.
-For instructions, see Register a member account in the IAM Identity Center documentation.
+• A member account that is registered as the delegated administrator for the following AWS services:

 • Permissions to deploy AWS CloudFormation stacks in the IAM Identity Center delegated administrator account and in the organization’s management account.
 For more information, see Controlling access in the CloudFormation documentation.

-• An Amazon Simple Storage Service (Amazon S3) bucket in the Identity Center delegated administrator to upload the artifact code.
-For instructions, see Creating a bucket.
+• An Amazon Simple Storage Service (Amazon S3) bucket in the IAM Identity Center delegated administrator account.
+You upload the artifact code into this bucket.
+For instructions, see Creating a bucket in the Amazon S3 documentation.

 • The account ID of the organization’s management account.
 For instructions, see Finding your AWS account ID.